 How to Report a Scam On Upwork?

-Always stick to the Upwork terms of services, and don’t cross the line if something doubtful comes in your inspection; report it to Upwork support.
+Always stick to the Upwork terms of service, and don’t cross the line if something doubtful comes in your inspection; report it to Upwork support.

 Upwork gives like and dislike buttons in the project feed.
 You can dislike the project by selecting the relevant reason.